wadmiraal/wadmiraal.net/src/_posts/2012-03-28-some-php-performance-tips.markdown

 layout: post
 ---

-I sometimes run some &ldaquo;scientific&rdaquo; (read &laquo;completely biased&raquo;) benchmarking for my PHP code to check for the most optimized way of writing some expression.
+I sometimes run some &laquo;scientific&raquo; (read &laquo;completely biased&raquo;) benchmarking for my PHP code to check for the most optimized way of writing some expression.
 But I keep on forgetting.
 So this is the place where I'm going to keep some references.

 So, to keep thing short, I'm just going to make some *bold assertions* here (sue me).